 What Color Is My World?: The Lost History of African-American InventorsCandlewick Press #ad - Percy julian synthesized cortisone from soy, easing untold people’s pain?
 These are just some of the black inventors and innovators scoring big points in this dynamic look at several unsung heroes who shared a desire to improve people’s lives.
 Offering profiles with fast facts on flaps and framed by a funny contemporary story featuring two feisty twins, open-heart surgery, improvements to traffic lights, better, here is a nod to the minds behind the gamma electric cell and the ice-cream scoop, and more — inventors whose ingenuity and perseverance against great odds made our world safer, and brighter.

-Back matter includes an authors’ note and sources.
+What Color Is My World?: The Lost History of African-American Inventors #ad - Back matter includes an authors’ note and sources.
 Kareem abdul-jabbar, basketball legend and the NBA's alltime leading scorer, champions a lineupof little-known African-American inventors in this lively, kid-friendly book.
 Did you know that james west invented the microphone in your cell phone?
 That Fred Jones invented the refrigerated truck that makes supermarkets possible?
 Or that Dr.

 My Brief HistoryBantam #ad - Tracing his development as a thinker, he explains how the prospect of an early death urged him onward through numerous intellectual breakthroughs, and talks about the genesis of his masterpiece A Brief History of Time—one of the iconic books of the twentieth century.
 Lavishly illustrated with rarely seen photographs, witty, this concise, and candid account introduces readers to a Hawking rarely glimpsed in previous books: the inquisitive schoolboy whose classmates nicknamed him Einstein; the jokester who once placed a bet with a colleague over the existence of a particular black hole; and the young husband and father struggling to gain a foothold in the world of physics and cosmology.